 Verified by Jenny Jansson

-You can control and kick off labour yourself and if you eat salt then it will be a boy.
+You can control and kick off labor yourself and if you eat salt then it will be a boy.
 What….?
 No, that’s not true.
-Old wives’ tales and rumours have always created and added to myths about pregnancy and childbirth.
+Old wives’ tales and rumors have always created and added to myths about pregnancy and childbirth.
 No wonder, because it is a wonder!

 Verified by Jenny Jansson